fbpx

 The trail can be slippery in the winter, as frequent visitors wear the trail down to mud, but the trail is well maintained with no washed out sections or roots or rocks sticking up as trip hazards.
 The trails can become busy on weekends and during good weather, which can make parking difficult.

 It is worth noting that the photos of the falls above are during the winter, when rain is plentiful.
 The water flows diminish greatly during the dry months.
-But, this does open up a small additional trail where you can access the natural rock terrace where the water lands after the first fall of Royal Terrace Falls.
+But, this does open up a small additional trail where you can access the natural rock terrace across the top of Royal Terrace Falls.
 Simply look for a small trail on the falls side of the stairs in between some brush.

 When is the Best Time of Year to Visit?